 AMENDMENTS

-These Bylaws may only be adopted, amended, or repealed in whole or in part with the approval of (a) four-fifths (4/5) of the Directors then in office, and (b) the Member.
-If there are not two Nominating Committee Directors in office and entitled to vote on the matter, four-fifths of the Directors must still approve of the action in order for the Board approval to be effective.
+These Bylaws may only be adopted, amended, or repealed in whole or in part with the approval of (a) at least four of the five authorized Directors and (b) the Member.
 If any provision of these Bylaws requires the vote of a larger proportion of the Board than is otherwise required by law, that provision may not be altered, amended or repealed, except by that greater vote.
 Any amendment to these Bylaws shall also be subject to the procedures and limitations on amending these Bylaws that are set forth within the ICANN Bylaws.

 Certificate of Secretary